botfront/botfront/botfront/docs/guide/README.md

 # Understanding intents and entities

 ::: tip
-Technology plays certainly a role, but the most significant performance gains are obtained by developping a good understanding of the fundamental NLU concepts.
+Technology plays certainly a role, but the most significant performance gains are obtained by developing a good understanding of the fundamental NLU concepts.
 :::

 ## Intents